What Does a Primary Care Physician Do? Exploring This In-Demand Medical Career

-If you’re weighing your options for medical specialties, you’d be wise to include primary care at the top of your list — especially if employability is important to you.
+If you’re weighing your options for medical specialties, you’d be wise to consider primary care medicine—especially if employability is important to you.

 “Medical students should strongly consider primary care because it will allow them the opportunity to work in any part of the country or world,” Dr. Doggett says.
 “You’ll never have to worry about finding a job, and you’ll have the satisfaction of providing a critical service to your patients and communities.”

 Dr. Doggett is right.
 In fact, there is a dire need for more primary care physicians in the years to come.
-A report by the Association of American Medical Colleges (AAMC) estimates a shortage of 14,800 to 49,300 primary care physicians in the US by 2030.
-Of the millions of doctor visits each year, more than half are made to primary care physicians.
+A report from the Association of American Medical Colleges (AAMC) estimates a shortage of between 17,800 and 48,000 primary care physicians in the US by 2034.
+Also, consider that data from the Centers for Disease Control and Prevention(CDC) indicates that more than half of physician office visits are made to primary care physicians.

 What are some benefits of being a primary care physician?

-Whether you’re an aspiring physician or a current medical student, you need to make a number of considerations when selecting a specialty.
-Will it allow you to live your desired lifestyle?
-Will it require you to uproot your family?
-Will it provide you with advancement opportunities?
+Whether you’re an aspiring physician or a current medical student, you need to make several considerations when selecting a specialty.
+You’ll want to weigh a number of factors, such as:

-For those considering a career in primary care, one advantage is the potential for an ideal work-life balance.
-This is especially attractive when compared to other specialties, according to Dr. Girgis.
+For those considering a career in primary care, one advantage is the potential to effectively juggle your personal and professional responsibilities.
+This is especially attractive when compared to some of the more demanding specialties.

-“For doctors, work-life balance is a difficult accomplishment,” she explains.
+“For doctors, work-life balance is a difficult accomplishment,” Dr. Girgis explains.
 “Primary care is unique in medicine because there is so much flexibility in how it can be practiced.
 It is also well suited to part-time opportunities.”

-She goes on to explain that many primary care physicians now practice outpatient-only medicine, thus avoiding late-night admissions in the hospital.
+Dr. Girgis also mentions that many primary care physicians now practice outpatient medicine rather than inpatient medicine, thus, avoiding late-night admissions in the hospital.
 These doctors also have the option of going into private practice or working under a hospital system, both of which have their share of benefits and challenges.

 Is primary care right for you?